javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 formData.append("image", imageBlob, "image.png");
 ```

-That's same as if there were `<input type="file" name="image">` in the form, and the visitor submitted a file named `image.png` (3rd argument) from their filesystem.
+That's same as if there were `<input type="file" name="image">` in the form, and the visitor submitted a file named `"image.png"` (3rd argument) with the data `imageBlob` (2nd argument) from their filesystem.

+The server reads form data and the file, as if it were a regular form submission.

 ## Summary

 [FormData](https://xhr.spec.whatwg.org/#interface-formdata) objects are used to capture HTML form and submit it using `fetch` or another network method.

-We can either create `new FormData(form)` from an HTML form, or create an empty object, and then append fields with methods:
+We can either create `new FormData(form)` from an HTML form, or create a object without a form at all, and then append fields with methods:

 - `formData.append(name, value)`
 - `formData.append(name, blob, fileName)`
 - `formData.set(name, value)`
 - `formData.set(name, blob, fileName)`

-Two peculiarities here:
+Let's note two peculiarities here:

 1. The `set` method removes fields with the same name, `append` doesn't.
+That's the only difference between them.
 2. To send a file, 3-argument syntax is needed, the last argument is a file name, that normally is taken from user filesystem for `<input type="file">`.

 Other methods are: